FFezio/NaylibImgui/README.md

 # Nim Bindings for rlImgui

-This repository contains Nim bindings for the rlImgui library, enabling developers to integrate Dear ImGui with raylib applications in Nim projects.
+This repository contains Nim bindings for the [https://github.com/raylib-extras/rlImGui/tree/main](rlImgui) library, enabling developers to integrate Dear ImGui with raylib applications in Nim projects.

 ## Introduction